 Ozone, O3, in the atmosphere provides the Earth with a protective layer from the UV rays projected from the sun.
 However, when mixed in with the air we breathe, it can cause a wide variety of issues including the degradation of collagen and elastin1.
 Collagen and elastin are important components in our skin providing the skin with strength, structure and elasticity.
 As we age we naturally reduce production of these proteins, however ozone depletes these proteins at an accelerated rate.

-Skin Aging / Premature aging
+Skin Aging / Premature ageing

-Many chemicals found in air pollution have the capacity to cause damage and exacerbate the signs of premature aging.
+Many chemicals found in air pollution have the capacity to cause damage and exacerbate the signs of premature ageing.
 These visible signs are generally caused or exacerbated by cell oxidation, dehydration and the loss of structural proteins.
 Some particulate matters found in pollution can directly cause or impact pigmentation spots, nasolabial folds and wrinkle formation1.

 It is also important to consider ultraviolet (UV) rays from the sun.
 These individually are harmful, however when combined with certain pollutants they can worsen the effects seen.

-Having a good cleansing routine is essential to preventing the accumulation of toxic chemicals on your skin.
+Having a good cleansing routine is essential to prevent the accumulation of toxic chemicals on your skin.
 By removing these chemicals, you can reduce the amount of damage incurred as well as cleaning the pores to reduce congestion and maintain healthy skin.

 It is important to keep your skin hydrated both day and night, as this helps maintain the protective barrier of our skin and maintain healthy function and repair.
-During the day it is important to utilise a cream with SPF / sun protection to reduce damage from UV as well reducing potential UV reactions with pollutants on your skin.
+During the day it is important to utilise a cream with SPF / sun protection to reduce damage from UV as well as reducing potential UV reactions with pollutants on your skin.